jiunshyong/rpi-temp/README.md

 - parses the raw data file and converts to degree Celsius temperature numerical integer value;
 - outputs the temperature value with time stamp every 60s to a file (/tmp/temp.out)

+This file should to be placed in /home/pi/scripts/rpi_temp.py

+## rpi_temp.sh

+This is the SysV init script which daemonizes the main Python3 script (rpi_temp.py) everytime Raspberry pi boots up.
+It shutdowns the main script when the device is powered down.